Brightify/Fetcher/README.md

 #### EndpointProvider

 `EndpointProvider` is a protocol that supports pattern for creating reusable endpoints.
-It provides `create` which is static method, that has the same signiture as `Endpoint` but creates specific implmentation base on context.
-This pattern looks like this:
+It provides `create`, which is a static method, that has the same signature as `Endpoint` but creates a specific implementation based on the context.
+The pattern looks like this:

 ```Swift
 struct Endpoints: EndpointProvider {